junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ## Editing Notes

-**Words after work:** This story is entirely inspired by *Once Upon a Time* (S03E17-20) when Killian's lips are cursed by Zelena, Emma chooses to save him even when she knows it will take her power away.
+**Words after work (last chapter):** This story is entirely inspired by *Once Upon a Time* (S03E17-20) when Killian's lips are cursed by Zelena, Emma chooses to save him even when she knows it will take her power away.